shenango/caladan/breakwater/README.md

 4. You can execute `scripts/run_synthetic.py` at observer to experiment with synthetic workload.
-Default experiment scripts is for breakwater with 1,000 clients, 10 us average service time which is exponentially distributed.
+Default experiment scripts is for breakwater with 1,000 clients, exponentially distributed service time with 10 us average.
 Once an experiment finished, you can see the csv-formatted output in `outputs` directory.
-Modify the configuration of experiment script for different overload control mechanisms, average service time, service time distribution, and the number of clients.
+Modify the configuration of experiment script to change overload control mechanisms, average service time, service time distribution, and the number of clients.
 ```
 shenango/breakwater$ python3 scripts/run_synthetic.py
 ```
-You can modify each overload control's parameter in `src/bw_config.h` for Breakwater, `src/dg_config.h` for Dagor, and `src/sd_config.h` for SEDA.
-If you modify parameters in observer machine, `scripts/run_synthetic.py` script will distribute updated configuration to all the other machines.
+You can modify overload controls' parameters in `src/bw_config.h` (for Breakwater), `src/dg_config.h` (for Dagor), and `src/sd_config.h` (for SEDA).
+If you modify parameters in observer machine, `scripts/run_synthetic.py` script will distribute updated configs to all the other machines.